 CBD Products and Marijuana

-Illegal substances including marijuana are prohibited on cruise ships.
-CBD products are also not allowed, even if it’s medicinal or legal in certain states.
+Illegal substances, including marijuana are prohibited on cruise ships.
+This is banned even if it’s legal in certain states or it’s medical marijuana.

 Weapons